Karina LeBlanc

-Karina Chenelle LeBlanc CM (born March 30, 1980) is an American-born Canadian former professional soccer goalkeeper and current general manager of the Portland Thorns FC.
+Karina Chenelle LeBlanc CM (born March 30, 1980) is an American-born Canadian former professional soccer goalkeeper and former general manager of the Portland Thorns FC.
 She played for the Canadian national team and multiple professional women's teams in the United States over her fourteen-year career.

 Early life

 LeBlanc was born in Atlanta, Georgia, to a Dominica father (from Portsmouth) and a Jamaican mother, Vans LeBlanc and Winsome LeBlanc, who had temporarily relocated to Atlanta to avoid the dangers of Hurricane David.
 LeBlanc grew up in Dominica until age eight when her family moved to Maple Ridge, British Columbia.
 LeBlanc began playing soccer at age 12 and was named one of the top 20 Division I recruits by USA Today in 1997, even though Maple Ridge Secondary School did not have a girls soccer team.
 She was also an all-provincial basketball player and was voted British Columbia's Most Defensive Player in basketball in 1997.